 We start the question with ‘How long’ and then add: have + subject + past participle

-Consequences in the present and Experiences
+Consequences of a finished action in the present

 In addition to using the present perfect to talk about the duration of an action, we can also use it to talk about something we did in the past which has a consequence in the present.
 Think about the following sentence:

 “Could I use your phone?
 My battery has just gone.”

 Here we have a situation where the person needs to use somebody else’s phone as the consequence of their battery dying.

 “I have butterflies in my stomach.
 I think I have fallen in love” – consequence: feeling butterflies in his stomach

 “I have spent too much money this week, now I’m poor.” – consequence: being poor